Dwynr/fln-int-react/README.md

-# React Performance Interview Challenge
+# React Interview

-Welcome to the React Performance Interview Challenge!
 This project contains several intentional performance issues and code quality problems that you'll need to identify and fix.

 ## Setup